ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 [a, b] / [c, d] = [min(a/c, a/d, b/c, b/d), max(a/c, a/d, b/c, b/d)]
 ```

 Which should make intuitive sense if you squint hard enough.
-With (quite a) bit more thought it is possible to define interval operations for more complicated functions, e.g. trigonometric functions.
-And that's exactly what Frink does; most mathematical functions transparently support (real) interval values, so one can write:
+With (quite) a bit more thought, it is possible to define interval operations for more complicated functions, e.g. trigonometric functions.
+And that's exactly what Frink does; most of its mathematical functions transparently support (real) intervals, so one can write:
 ```
 x = new interval[-1, 4]
 y = new interval[6, 9]